asad-aali/asad-aali.github.io/_pages/about.md

 3. Biomedical Informatics

 ## bio
-Prior to joining Stanford, I graduated with a Master's in <a href="https://www.ece.utexas.edu/">Electrical and Computer Engineering (ECE)</a> from <a href="https://www.utexas.edu/">The University of Texas at Austin</a>, advised by Dr. <a href="https://users.ece.utexas.edu/~jtamir/">Jon Tamir</a>.
-During my MS in ECE, I completed a research internship at <a href="https://health.amazon.com/">Amazon Health</a>, exploring the application of large language models (LLMs) in clinical text summarization tasks.
+Before joining Stanford, I completed my Master's in <a href="https://www.ece.utexas.edu/">Electrical and Computer Engineering (ECE)</a> at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>, advised by Dr. <a href="https://users.ece.utexas.edu/~jtamir/">Jon Tamir</a>.
+I also interned at <a href="https://health.amazon.com/">Amazon Health</a>, focusing on large language models (LLMs) for clinical text summarization.
 <br>